araobp/learning-langchain/README.md

 My final goal is to realize Data Driven Marketing framework with NLP and LLM for promoting LLM in the market.
 The framework will not be included in this project.

+My another goal is to run a tiny LLM (Llama) with LangChain locally to simulate a on-premise environment where very high security and privacy is required.

 ## Code

 ### [rag](./rag)